 The Partnership has several 401(k) and other defined contribution plans that cover eligible non-union and union employees, and makes employer contributions to these plans, subject to IRS limitations.
 These plans provide for each participant to contribute from 0% to 60% of compensation, subject to IRS limitations.
-The Partnership's aggregate contributions to the 401(k) plans during fiscal 2014, 2013, and 2012, were \$5.2 million, \$4.9 million, and \$4.5 million, respectively.
-The Partnership's aggregate contribution to the other defined contribution plans was \$0.5 million in each fiscal year 2014, 2013, and 2012.
+The Partnership's aggregate contributions to the 401(k) plans during fiscal 2015, 2014, and 2013, were \$5.7 million, \$5.2 million, and \$4.9 million, respectively.
+The Partnership's aggregate contribution to the other defined contribution plans for fiscal years 2015, 2014, and 2013, were \$0.6 million, \$0.5 million and \$0.5 million, respectively.